The Potential Role of a Hydrogen Network in Europe: Methane

 \subsection{Methane Supply}

 Besides methane from fossil origins, the model also considers biogenic and synthetic sources.
-If gas infrastructure is regionally resolved (see \cref{sec:si:methane:transport}), fossil gas can enter the system only at existing and planned LNG terminals, pipeline entry-points, and intra-European gas extraction sites (see \cref{fig:gas-raw}), which are retrieved from the SciGRID Gas IGGIELGN dataset\citeS{plutaSciGRIDGas2022a} and the GEM Wiki.\citeS{gemwikiLNGTerminals2021} Biogas can be upgraded to methane (see \cref{sec:si:bio:potentials}).
+Fossil gas can enter the European system at existing and planned LNG terminals, pipeline entry-points, and intra-European gas extraction sites (see \cref{fig:gas-raw}), which are retrieved from the SciGRID Gas IGGIELGN dataset\citeS{plutaSciGRIDGas2022a} and the GEM Wiki.\citeS{gemwikiLNGTerminals2021} Biogas can be upgraded to methane (see \cref{sec:si:bio:potentials}).
 Synthetic methane can be produced by processing hydrogen and captures \co in the Sabatier reaction

-Direct power-to-methane conversion with efficient heat integration developed in the HELMETH project is also an option.\citeS{gruberPowertoGasThermal2018} The share of synthetic, biogenic and fossil methane is an optimisation result depending on the techno-economic assumptions listed in \cref{sec:si:costs}.
+The share of synthetic, biogenic and fossil methane is an optimisation result depending on the techno-economic assumptions listed in \cref{sec:si:costs}.